Skip to content

 # 1. Set up minimal protocol files

-mkdir -p .cliq/signals .cliq/roles .cliq/channels/researcher--analyst .cliq/design
+mkdir -p .cliq/signals .cliq/roles .cliq/channels/researcher--analyst .cliq/channels/analyst--reviewer .cliq/design

 echo "You are a research analyst." > .cliq/roles/analyst.md